neo4j/graph-data-science-client/doc/sphinx/source/graph.rst

 .. py:function:: gds.find_node_id(labels: List[str] = [], properties: Dict[str, Any] = {}) -> int

     Finds a node id by its labels and properties.

+.. py:function:: gds.graph.nodeLabel.mutate(G: Graph, node_label: str, **config: Any) -> Series[Any]
+    Mutates the in-memory graph with the given node Label.

+.. py:function:: gds.graph.nodeLabel.write(G: Graph, node_label: str, **config: Any) -> Series[Any]
+    Writes the given node Label to an online Neo4j database.